Flowchart Layout in Blazor Diagram Component

 Same As Flow Same As Flow Blazor Diagram displays Decision Output in Vertical Blazor Diagram displays Decision Output in Horizontal

-Note: If both branch directions are same, Yes branch will be prioritized.
+Note: If both branch directions are the same, the Yes branch is prioritized.

-The decision symbol will produce the two branches as output, which will be Yes branch and No branch.
-If the output branch connector text value matches the values in the YesBranchValues property of FlowchartLayoutSettings class, it will be considered as Yes branch and similarly if connector text value matches the values in the NoBranchValues property, it will be considered as No branch.
-By default, the YesBranchValues property will contain Yes and True string values and the NoBranchValues property will contain No and False string values.
+The decision symbol produces two branches: Yes and No. If the output branch connector text value matches the values in the YesBranchValues property of FlowchartLayoutSettings, it is considered the Yes branch.
+Similarly, if the connector text value matches the values in the NoBranchValues property, it will be considered as the No branch.
+By default, YesBranchValues property contains Yes and True string values and the NoBranchValues property contains No and False string values.

 @using Syncfusion.Blazor.Diagram